 - (a) an advertisement placed on a Business Day in The Australian Financial Review (or other nationally distributed newspaper); - (b) mail, postage prepaid, to the address of the Noteholders as shown on the Register, or email to the email address of the Noteholder as shown in the Register.
-Any notice so mailed or emailed shall be conclusively presumed to have been duly given whether or not the Noteholder actually receives the notice; or - (c) if the relevant Notes are listed on the ASX, by publication on the ASX.
+Any notice so mailed or emailed shall be conclusively presumed to have been duly given whether or not the Noteholder actually receives the notice; - (c) if the relevant Notes are listed on the ASX, by publication on the ASX; - (d) notification through Austraclear; or - (e) publishing a notice on the website www.westpac.com.au/about-westpac/investorcentre/fixed-income-investors, or such other website as it may notify the Noteholders from time to time.